Carl Cincinnato

 When few people in our immediate family or group of friends have migraine to the same degree of severity as ourselves it is easy to feel isolated at times.
 It’s also hard to keep up with what is happening in different areas to change the status quo – to increase research, improve treatments and advocate for the support and rights of those with migraine disease.

-Headache on the Hill is an incredible annual event organized by the Alliance of Headache Disorders Advocacy, who meticulously plan and facilitate this important advocacy effort.
+Headache on the Hill is an incredible annual event organized by the Alliance of Headache Disorders Advocacy, who meticulously plan and facilitate this powerful force of advocacy.

 Back to top